Shiriny24/colossus/docs/source/index.rst

 tool\ **S**\ .
 As the name suggests, Colossus constitutes a collection of modules pertaining to cosmology and dark matter halos, including:

-* Cosmological calculations with an emphasis on structure formation applications.
-  (power spectrum, variance, correlation function, peaks in Gaussian random fields and more).
+* Cosmological calculations with an emphasis on structure formation applications (power spectrum, variance, correlation function, peaks in Gaussian random fields and more).
 * General and specific halo density profiles (including the NFW, Einasto, and Diemer & Kravtsov 2014 profiles).